finitesphere/scribe/README.md

 - [ ] Option to switch from Markdown to LaTeX
 - [ ] Add word autocorrect
 - [ ] Include different fonts
+- [ ] Option to change the color of the text